domlet/domlet.github.io/_posts/2023-05-23-student-dashboard.md

 - See the [live dashboard here](https://domlet.github.io/dashboard).

-This **Student Dashboard (Visual Countdown)** webpage is the startup page for computers in my classroom.
-It features the information I find students need most:
+I use the Student Dashboard (Visual Countdown) as the startup webpage for computers in my classroom.
+It features the information that students most need:

 1. **The current date**, and day of the week.
-1. A **visualization of all the days** of the school year, separated into terms.
+1. **A visualization of all the days** of the school year, separated into terms.
 1. **Student holidays**, such as teacher inservice days.
-1. **Student activities**, such as Picture Day or Basketball games.
+1. **Student activities**, such as Picture Day or basketball games.
 1. **Important dates**, such as "Rosh Hashanah" or "Last Day of School".
 1. **Opportunities**, such as free days at local museums.